My niece Lauren came back from a trip to New York & made these bagels at home. She posted a picture of them Instagram…they looked perfect

 - Now is the time to put a topping of your choice on the bagels..or leave them plain if you want to.

-- Using a pastry brush, brush the egg wash on the top of the bagels & then sprinkle with the topping of your choice…I like to mix sesame & poppy seeds together… you can use either, or Trader Joes Everything Bagel Spice …or any thing that you can think of!
+- Right when the bagels come out of the water & while they are still wet, sprinkle with the topping of your choice…I like to mix sesame & poppy seeds together… you can use either, or Trader Joes Everything Bagel Spice …or any thing that you can think of!

 - Bake the bagels in the preheated oven for 20 minutes